Coventry Cathedral: The Cross of Nails

-A medieval cross of nails has also been carried on board all British warships which subsequently bear the name HMS Coventry.
+A medieval cross of nails has also been carried on board all British warships that have subsequently borne the name HMS Coventry.
 The cross of nails was on board the Type 42 destroyer Coventry when she was sunk by enemy action in the Falklands War.
 The cross was salvaged by Royal Navy divers, and presented to Coventry Cathedral by the ship's Captain and colleagues.
 The cross was subsequently presented first to the next Coventry in 1988 until she was decommissioned in 2002, and then to HMS Diamond, which is affiliated to Coventry, during her commissioning ceremony on 6 May 2011 by Captain David Hart-Dyke, the commanding officer of Coventry when she was sunk.

 The Stalingrad Madonna

 A copy of the Stalingrad Madonna by Kurt Reuber that was drawn in 1942 in Stalingrad (now Volgograd) is shown in the cathedrals of all three cities (Berlin, Coventry and Volgograd) as a sign of the reconciliation of the three countries that were once enemies.